rpetrich/jiraconnect-ios/README.md

             [self presentModalViewController:[[JMC instance] viewController] animated:YES];
         }

-        -(void) showPastFeedback
-        {
-            [self presentModalViewController:[[JMC instance] issuesViewController] animated:YES];
-        }
+1. [[JMC instance] viewController] will return the 'Create Issue' view until the user creates feedback.
+From then on, the 'Issue Inbox' view is displayed, from where the user can tap the 'Create' icon to send more feedback.

-1. If you would like your users to access their issue 'inbox' anytime, then you can do so by presenting the JMCIssuesViewController.
+1. If you would like your users to always access the Create Issue view, then you can do so by presenting the [[JMC instance] feedbackViewController] directly.

 e.g. the following will present the issue inbox programatically:

-        - (IBAction)triggerDisplayNotifications
+        - (IBAction)triggerCreateIssueView
         {
-            [self presentModalViewController:[[JMC instance] issuesViewController] animated:YES];
+            [self presentModalViewController:[[JMC instance] feedbackViewController] animated:YES];
         }

 Integration Notes